crumbhole/kubecog-plugin/README.md

 ## Usage

-Install into argocd alongside lovely and and add to LOVELY_PREPROCESSORS.
+Install into argocd alongside lovely and and add to ARGOCD_ENV_LOVELY_PREPROCESSORS.

-It uses go's templating language, the same as helm does.
-It doesn't have any of the special features that helm adds to the language.
-Values will appear directly as {{ .foo.bar }} with no .Values prefix, unlike helm.

-You probably want to set COG_VALUES_PATH is where to find the values file.
-This can be a local path.
+You must place a .kubecog.yaml in the directory you want processing with this plugin, otherwise it will not do anything.

+It uses gomplate (go's templating language), the same as helm does.
+Left and right delimiters default to [[ and ]].
+They can be overridden in .kubecog.yaml for your specific templates if that is convenient.

+Environment:

+- ARGOCD_ENV_KUBECOG_URL_PREFIX: *Required* Set this to a gomplate URL for where to find your values files for context in gomplate.
+- ARGOCD_ENV_KUBECOG_GOMPLATE_PATH: Set this to where to find gomplate binary if it is not on your path.

+## .kubecog.yaml
+kubecog:
+  contextname: context.yml
+delimiters: (all optional)
+  left: <leftdelim>
+  right: <rightdelim>